 The Partnership for a Healthier America Healthier Campus Initiative

-- A three-year commitment to make the campus healthier by adopting guidelines around food and nutrition, physical activity and programming.
+- A three-year commitment to make the campus healthier by adopting guidelines on food and nutrition, physical activity and programming.
 The commitment works with the private sector and PHA honorary chair First Lady Michelle Obama to make healthier choices easier.

 - NC State was the first to implement all 23 guidelines in the first year of its commitment to encourage healthier options to more than 40,000 students, faculty and staff.